 - 1. Bring the ATV to a complete stop.

 - 2. Apply the rear brake lever.

-- 3. Shift from neutral to forward and vice versa by moving the drive select lever along the shift guide.
+- 3. Shift from neutral to forward by moving the drive select lever along the shift guide.

 Make sure that the drive select lever is completely shifted into position.